 Photo by AJ Canaria

-In 2025, we’re excited to welcome crews from the University of Washington, the New Zealand National Team, and Indiana University, setting the stage for an epic showdown for the coveted Windermere Cup trophy.
-Fans can catch the action from the North and South shores of the Montlake Cut or from boats anchored along the log boom in Lake Washington.
+Teams for the 2026 Windermere Cup will be announced at the beginning of January, but fans can expect another thrilling showdown featuring top-tier rowing talent vying for the coveted Windermere Cup trophy.
+Spectators can catch the action from the North and South shores of the Montlake Cut or from boats anchored along the log boom in Lake Washington.

 The celebration doesn’t stop at the finish line—stick around for the awards ceremony, where champions will raise their trophies in front of an electric crowd.
 Admission is free, making this a can’t-miss event for families, rowing fans, and anyone ready to experience one of Seattle’s favorite spring traditions.